jrobind/thefrontendcoach.com/src/posts/the-importance-of-debugging-ability.md

 ***

 Some of the best developers that I’ve worked with have possessed exceptional debugging skills.
 A common cause of frustration for aspiring developers is the debugging process.
 There’s a tendency to view it as an unfortunate, cumbersome side-effect of coding.
-But if we reframe the way we see debugging and view it as a skill, it’s arguably one of the most important tools in a programmer's arsenal.
-A programmer that cannot debug is essentially blind.
+But if we reframe the way we see debugging and view it as a skill, it’s arguably one of the most important tools in a programmer's arsenal. **A programmer that cannot debug is essentially blind**.

 Sure, in an ideal world you’ll write bug-free code.
-You write an extensive test suite (unit, integration end-to-end) and because of this nothing can go wrong so you’ll never need to debug, right?
+You'll write an extensive test suite (unit, integration, end-to-end) and because of this nothing can go wrong so you’ll never need to debug, right?
 Nope.

 > "If debugging is the process of removing software bugs, then programming must be the process of putting them in."
 >
 > ~ Edsger W. Dijkstra

-Maybe my experiences are unique, (I doubt that they are) but in the real world software engineering is vastly different from the utopian fun, safe, and guided one you’re sold in tutorials and coding courses.
+Maybe my experiences are unique, (I doubt that they are) but in the real world software engineering is vastly different from the utopian, safe, and guided one you’re sold in tutorials and coding courses.
 Most of your time will be spent maintaining, and changing either existing code or old legacy code written by other developers.
-A lot of the code you end up working with is less than ideal – it’s imperfect because it was rushed when it was written or maybe the code you’re looking at is the remnants of a first version a developer put together in 24 hours with no sleep.
+A lot of the code you end up working with is less than ideal – it’s imperfect because it was rushed when it was written.
+The code you’re looking at may be the remnants of a first version a developer put together in 24 hours with no sleep.
 On top of this, there may be no tests, and if you’re lucky and documentation exists the likelihood is it will be out of date.
 If you do not have the ability to debug code you will inevitably have to depend on the rest of your team to help you.
 Having other members of your team helping you isn’t bad, per se, but it could be a symptom of a lack of debugging ability on your part.
 Fortunately, just like any other skill debugging can be learned and it most certainly can be improved.

 In my case, I never set out to improve my debugging skills.
 I never sat down one day and said, “I’m going to learn this one awesome thing that people will pay me money for, and no it’s not React it’s debugging”.
 It ended up becoming something I needed to improve as I started to contribute to open source and landed my first job as a developer.
 Most of the projects I’ve worked on have been large pre-existing projects, with large complex codebases, which comes with the potential for causing all sorts of issues with a simple line/character change.
 For that reason, a lot of my time as a developer (so far) has been spent debugging stuff.
 Debugging as I write a new feature, debugging a bug that I introduced, debugging a bug someone else introduced, you get the point, lots of debugging.